aaroneg/proxmox-rest-module/README.md

 You can get a full listing of currently supported commands using `get-command -module proxmox-rest-module`.

+See [setup-test-environment.ps1](setup-test-environment.ps1) for how to use this module in your scripts the way I do.

 If something isn't on the list that you need, and you're willing to put in the effort to make it work, I will happily accept PRs that match the existing style.
 Most of these .ps1 files are copy/pasteable with minor alterations for basic functionality - just find another endpoint that's similar and dive in.